Last Updated on November 1, 2023 by Sorin Petroj

-This article is about the importance of sportsmanship – a topic that is always relevant, no matter what sport you’re playing.
+This article is about the importance of table tennis sportsmanship – a topic that is always relevant, no matter what sport you’re playing.

 When I was younger, I played a lot of table tennis.
 It was one of my favorite sports, and I was pretty good at it.
 I remember always being so competitive, wanting to win so badly.